 We’ve broken down a few of the best carpet sweepers on the market to help you find the best product for you.

-1. Bissell 2402E Sturdy Sweep Floor Cleaner
+2. Bissell 2402E Sturdy Sweep Floor Cleaner

 For instance, it has a set of brushes in each corner that allow the sweeper to deliver edge-to-edge cleaning.
 One of our favourite features is that the handle can go completely flat, allowing the sweeper to get right under furniture with ease.